artemis-yl/artemis-yl.github.io/category/workExperience.md

 [comment]: # (EVENTUALLY REPLACE TABLE WITH FORMAT SIMILAR TO THAT OF PROJECTS.
 WITH ONLY 2 EXPERIENCES THAT IS NOT NESSESARY ATM)

+The table is listed in reverse chronological order - i.e. most recent first.

 1. [Wheelchair and Electric Mobility Device Technician - 49 Bespoke Inc.](#49bespoke)
 2. [Mechanical Engineering Intern - Isowater Corp.](#isowater)